By Claire Bacon, ACN, CNC

 In addition, it is a myth to think that boxed items are cheaper.
 Consider that for every packaged item in the store’s inner aisles you are paying for the packaging in addition to the food contents!
 Consider all the plastic you are buying and wasting from your regular grocery list.
 I’m sure you can find ways to reduce the waste!

-- Continue to eat the majority of your foods from the organic produce section, plus non-gluten starches like brown rice, quinoa, sweet potatoes and lentils.
+- Continue to eat the majority of your foods from the organic produce section, plus non-gluten starches like brown rice, quinoa, sweet potatoes, beans and lentils.

 - Buy in bulk for pantry items.